 - Patients' notes should clearly record what tests have been requested.

-- If you run an outpatient clinic, consider implementing a manual or computerised system to track test results of patients you are particularly concerned about, or would like to attend for follow-up or review.
+- If you run an out-patient clinic, consider implementing a manual or computerised system to track test results of patients you're particularly concerned about, or would like to attend for follow-up or review.
 Periodically check and annotate this list.
 Some trusts have implemented computer systems to enable doctors to do this.

 - Make sure letters are sent promptly to patients' GPs when they have been discharged.
 Include information about what tests have been requested and whether any results are outstanding.
 Responsibilities for following up these results should be clear.

 - If things go wrong and you discover a test has been 'lost in the system', take steps to inform the person in charge of the patient's care so that the appropriate treatment can be arranged immediately.
 The patient should be informed and offered an explanation and an apology.